 Another point to note, a small gap occurs during exhaling does not affect the effectiveness of protection, and the leak can be beneficial because it helps to release the exhaust air.
 What you need to check is whether the seal is closed when you inhale, due to the negative pressure while inhaling.
 Ideally you would adjust the straps so that there are small gaps to speed up the exhaling due to the pressure.

 3) Visual seal check: through the unique transparent mask you can check if the mask is touching the chin below and forming a good seal.
 If the seal is not optimal, you can fine tune the cut, the moulding or simply adjust the position and tension of the strap to get a better fit.

 If a mask is not comfortable to wear, it won’t get used much and it won’t get much chance to function either.

 The heat moulding process can make the mask follow your face profile closely.
-Therefore you can reduce the tension of the straps while getting a good fit.
+Therefore you can reduce the tension of the straps while still getting a good fit.
 Ideally you can adjust the tension to a minimum level to keep the mask on your face.
-When you exhale, the internal pressure pushes the mask outward a bit and break the seal around the face, quickly releasing the exhaust.
-When you inhale the mask “suck” to your face due to the negative pressure and the elastic strap, closing up the gaps and letting the air in only through the filters.
-The entire mask functioning like a one-way valve, but without a physical valve.
-Some user describe this state as “The mask is breathing with me.”
+When you exhale, the internal pressure pushes the mask outwards a bit and breaks the seal around the face, quickly releasing the exhaust.
+When you inhale the mask “sucks” to your face due to the negative pressure and the elastic strap, closing up the gaps and letting the air in only through the filters.
+The entire mask functions like a one-way valve, but without a physical valve.
+Some users describe this state as “The mask is breathing with me.”